swiftlang/swiftly/README.md

 ## Uninstalling swiftly

-swiftly can be savely removed with the following command:
+swiftly can be safely removed with the following command:

 `swiftly self-uninstall`